UKCloud/documentation/articles/azure/azs-how-configure-cli.md

 # [Docker container](#tab/tabid-2)

-If you have [Docker](https://www.docker.com/) installed on your workstation, Microsoft provides an Azure CLI container which can be used instead of installing dependencies locally.
+If you have [Docker](https://www.docker.com/) installed on your workstation, Microsoft provides an Azure CLI container that you can use instead of installing dependencies locally.

-To start the Azure CLI docker container run the following command:
+To start the Azure CLI docker container, run the following command:

    ```azurecli
       docker run -it --rm mcr.microsoft.com/azure-cli